-Rich Pins are a type of organic Pin that automatically sync information from your website to your Pins.
-You can identify Rich Pins by the extra information above and below the image on close-up and the bold title in your feed.
+A Rich Pin is a type of organic Pin that automatically syncs information from your website to your Pins.
+You can identify Rich Pins by the extra information above and below the image in close-up and the bold title in your feed.
 If something changes on the original website, the Rich Pin is updated to reflect that change.

 Rich Pins are a free product available for anyone on Pinterest.